What is typically the difference between the two doctorate degrees: Ph.D. and Ed.D.?

 Can I transfer in credit hours I have already earned elsewhere?

-If the credit hours (taken withing the last eight years) have not been applied toward another degree or certification/licensure and the course content matches the curriculum in the Ed.D.
+If the credit hours (taken within the last five years) have not been applied toward another degree or certification/licensure and the course content matches the curriculum in the Ed.D.
 Program it is possible to transfer in approximately 12 hours of graduate course credit.
 There is no guarantee that hours will automatically transfer.
 The final decision is made by the program faculty once you have been admitted to the program.

 What days and times are courses typically offered for the Ed.D.
 Program in Leadership Studies?